Khalian/Modulo7/README.md

 5. A lyrics analyzer : The lyrics analyzer will take its input from the crawling engine and then make objective analysis on the lyrics (e.g the vocabulary richness of the song, semantic intent based on context etc).
-(STATUS : COMPLETE.
-WORKING ON METADATA PREDICTION ENGINE)
+(STATUS : COMPLETED)

-7. A query Engine : This engine will parse a query and run it on top of Modulo7 representation (STATUS : COMPLETE)
+7. A query Engine : This engine will parse a query and run it on top of Modulo7 representation (STATUS : COMPLETED)

 8. A persistent store mechanism : This engine will support a persistent store(database) of the vector space models for music sources
-(STATUS : COMPLETE)
+(STATUS : COMPLETED)